Skip to main content

 Fogo Island

-Known for volcanic wines and unique coffee, as well as dishes featuring local beans and vegetables.
-The volcanic landscape influences unique flavors of wine, coffee, and produce.
+Known for its volcanic wines and coffee, plus dishes built on local beans and vegetables.
+The volcanic ground works its way into the flavour of the wine, coffee, and produce.

 Cultural Significance: